-Based on the innovative best-seller The Invention of Hugo Cabret, Martin Scorsese's love letter to cinema unlocks the secrets of a young boy named Hugo, who lives inside the walls and rafters of a Parisian train station.
-As Hugo collects clues that could lead him to a special connection with his late father, he uncovers a new mystery: one that's a feast for both the eyes and the soul.
+Based on the bestseller The Invention of Hugo Cabret, Martin Scorsese's film unlocks the secrets of a young boy who lives inside the rafters of a Parisian train station.
+As the boy collects clues that could lead him to a connection with his late father, he uncovers a new mystery: one that's a feast for both the eyes and the soul.

 Trailers + Extras